andravin/spio/README.md

 ## Implementation Notes

-Spio uses several strategies to simplify the development of high performance CUDA kernels that integrate with PyTorch.
+Spio uses several strategies to simplify the development of high-performance CUDA kernels that integrate with PyTorch.

 ### Named Tensors

 Spio uses named tensors to simplify tensor indexing in CUDA source code.
-In Python, you spec the tensor and indexing dimensions like this
+In Python, you specify the tensor and indexing dimensions like this:

 ```python
         TensorSpec("Output", "uint4", {"n": n, "p": p, "q": q, "k8": c8}),